-It’s all incredibly confusing, which is why I’ve joined all the programs (joining the reward program is always free) so I can always earn points.
-This is extremely helpful when you travel for business and the company pays for your hotel.
-You can still get the points!
-(Or if your RV breaks down and your insurance is paying for your hotel for the night.)
+It’s all incredibly confusing, which is why I’ve joined all the programs (joining the reward program is always free) so I can always earn points when I stay.

 Personally, I prefer IHG because they have more “budget” hotels whereas Marriott can be a little pricier.

-Here’s what you’re looking at for the IHG Rewards Club Credit Card:
+Here’s what we got when we signed up for the IHG Rewards Club Credit Card: